msaher/bufix.nvim/README.md

 # Acknowledgment

-This plugin wouldn't have been possible without inspiration from
+This plugin wouldn't have been possible without inspiration from:

 - Emacs (duh)
 - <https://github.com/ej-shafran/compile-mode.nvim>